marisapetrusky/marisapetrusky.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral associate with the Center for National Security Initiatives at the University of Colorado Boulder.
 I broadly specialize in numerical modeling of rarefied and nonequilibrium gases and plasmas, as well as building scalable multi-physics modeling software.
 I enjoy exploring research areas that require study of fundamental physics in order to address engineering challenges.
-My current work is on advancing simulation techniques and knowledge of plasma electrostatics in hypersonic flows.

 Throughout my career, I have participated in, volunteered for, and organized mentoring, science communication, and STEM retention initiatives.
 I love giving back to the community and helping others find their paths in STEM!